top of page

 10. Reception to feedback

 No product or service idea is perfect from the moment of conception.
-Entrepreneurs need to not only collaborate internally, but actively seek out feedback and criticism, especially in early testing stages.
+Entrepreneurs need to not only collaborate internally, but actively seek feedback and criticism, especially in early testing stages.

 The ability to calmly receive suggestions and adapt is crucial to improvement and, ultimately, to success.
 Skills that support responsiveness: